Skip to main content

 Advanced waiting

-• A save button that displays spinner (in Flutter, a CircularProgressIndicator) while some info is saving.
+• A save button showing a spinner while saving.

-• A Text("Please wait...") that is displayed in the center of the screen while some info is being calculated.
+• A Text("Please wait...") on screen while something is being calculated.

-• A shimmer that is displayed as a placeholder while some widget info is being downloaded.
+• A shimmer used as a placeholder while data loads.

-In Wait, fail, succeed I explain that the easiest way to do that is to use:
+In Wait, fail, succeed I explain that the easiest way to handle this is to use:

 • isWaiting(MyAction) in actions